Domaine Bernard Defaix - Chablis 1er Cru Côte de Léchet 2023

 "Beautifully textured, with excellent body, and obvious power, according to Burghound: a must-try for lovers of exceptional Chablis!"

-This Premier Cru from the left bank of the Serein fully expresses the minerality of the Chablis terroir: flint, salinity, and a very slight bitterness on the finish.
+This Premier Cru from the left bank of the Serein River fully expresses the minerality of the Chablis terroir: flint, salinity, and a very slight bitterness on the finish.
 “Ripe aromas of candied citrus, poached pear, and shellfish with a hint of wet stone.
-The beautifully textured palate offers excellent volume with evident power and minerality.
+The beautifully textured palate offers excellent body with power and pronounced minerality.
 A wine well worth discovering.
-90-93/Top value” (Burghound 2024)
+90–93/Top value for money” (Burghound 2024)

 Buy Bernard Defaix wines at the best prices in a private sale!